What Is Taco Soup?

-I prefer to use my 6-quart Instant Pot pressure cooker to make this soup (and for just about everything else!), since it will cook the soup fast, and also keep it warm for up to 10 hours if I need to make dinner earlier in the day.
+I prefer to use my 6-quart Instant Pot pressure cooker to make this soup (and just about everything else!).
+It will cook the soup fast, and also keep it warm for up to 10 hours if I need to make dinner earlier in the day.
 It really is the best of both worlds.

-- Looking for a slow cooker version?
-Slow Cooker Taco Soup
+(Looking for a slow cooker version?
+Try our Slow Cooker Taco Soup.)

 To make the soup, you’ll start by cooking the onions and beef together for a few minutes.
 You don’t have to thoroughly brown the beef; you just want to break it up a bit before the rest of the ingredients go into the pot.
 It’s ok if there are still traces of pink in there.

-Oh, and it’s easiest to use a nice lean variety of ground beef (93 percent or higher) so there’s no need to drain off excess fat.
+Oh, and it’s easiest to use a nice lean variety of ground beef (93% or higher).
+So, there’s no need to drain off excess fat.

 After that, all you’ve got to do is add the rest of the ingredients and pressure cook the soup!

-While it’s cooking, you can prepare your toppings so they’re ready to go when it’s time to eat.
-All told, it takes less about an hour to make!
+While it’s cooking, you can prepare your toppings, so they’re ready to go when it’s time to eat.
+All told, it takes less than an hour to make!